 The fantastic scenery of the karst plateau and the ethnic market on Sunday morning alone could justify a stopover in Dong Van, but that is not to mention the other curiosities to be seen in its surroundings:

-- The Hmong King's Palace, located only about 20 kilometers from Dong Van.
-Built in the 1920s, according to the principles of geomancy and skillfully mixing traditional Hmong and Chinese art, this superb palace was the residence of the Vuong family.
+- The Hmong King's Palace, located only about 20 kilometres from Dong Van.
+Built in the 1920s according to the principles of geomancy and skillfully mixing traditional Hmong and Chinese art, this superb palace was the residence of the Vuong family.
 This Hmong family, who already ruled the four districts Quan Ba, Yen Minh, Meo Vac and Dong Van, saw Vuong Duc Chi consecrated king of the Hmong by the French colonial authorities in 1900 who made him an ally to control this border region with China.
 To establish his authority and prestige, the French built him a palace which is still standing to the delight of visitors who can admire its remarkable architecture, based on the model of the Manchu yamen with its three inner courtyards and 64 rooms.

-- Lung Cu's flag tower, located about 40 kilometers from Dong Van, marks the northernmost point of Vietnam.
+- Lung Cu's flag tower, located about 40 kilometres from Dong Van, marks the northernmost point of Vietnam.
 A spiral staircase of 140 steps allows you to climb to the top of the flag tower and enjoy a superb panorama of the ethnic villages surrounded by rice fields.
 The road leading to the flag tower of Lung Cu is an opportunity to take a beautiful walk in a wild mountainous area.

 - The Don Cao fort nestles on the heights of Dong Van, north of the city.
-Built at the end of the 19th century when the French took control of the area, the ruins of the fort offer an interesting walk from the city center and a superb view of the surroundings of Dong Van.
+Built at the end of the 19th century when the French took control of the area, the ruins of the fort offer an interesting walk from the city centre and a superb view of the surroundings of Dong Van.

 - The Ma Pi Leng Pass, located about 20 km from Dong Van on the road to Meo Vac, offers one of the most breathtaking panoramas of the region.
-At the pass, a viewpoint allows you to enjoy a breathtaking sight of the Tu San canyon where the emerald-colored Nho River meanders.
+At the pass, a viewpoint allows you to enjoy a breathtaking sight of the Tu San canyon where the emerald-coloured Nho River meanders.

 Best season: To fully enjoy the grandiose landscapes of the Dong Van region, we recommend you to go there between April and the end of November.
 However, beware of the summer monsoon rains between July and September.